isabella232/journey-optimizer-learn.en/help/set-up-decision-management/create-tags.md

 ---
 title: Create tags
-description: This video shows how to create tags in Offer Decisioning.
+description: Learn how to create tags in Offer Decisioning.
 Tags are optional building block components of offers.
 feature: Offers
 kt: 6753
 thumbnail: 329374.jpg